Indiana tops turnover-prone Wyoming in First Four 66-58

 AP Sports Writer

-Indiana (21-13) earned an at-large bid after a good showing in the Big Ten tournament, getting back to the NCAA Tournament for the first time since 2016 in its first season under coach Mike Woodson.
-The Hoosiers move on as the 12th seed in the East and will face fifth-seeded St. Mary’s on Thursday.

-With the crowd at University of Dayton Arena heavily tilted — Bloomington, Indiana, is less than a three-hour drive away — the Hoosiers pulled to a 10-point lead with under two minutes left in the game.
+“I thought our defense was really the key when we were struggling offensively to make shots,” Indiana coach Mike Woodson said.
+“But we just kept grinding, and I found another player tonight off the bench and that was Geronimo, who gave us a major, major lift tonight.
+And Trayce was who he’s been pretty much all year.”

-Wyoming’s Drake Jeffries hit a pair of foul shots to get the Cowboys within six with 14 seconds left.
-But Jeffries had to foul Indiana’s Xavier Johnson, who hit a pair from the stripe to put it out of reach.
+Indiana opened a 10-point lead over the Cowboys (25-9) with less than two minutes left.
+Wyoming’s Drake Jeffries hit a pair of foul shots to get the Cowboys within six with 14 seconds to go, but Jeffries had to foul Indiana’s Xavier Johnson, who hit a pair from the stripe to put it out of reach.

 Both teams were firing away from the outside early on but not much was falling.
 Indiana led 30-25 lead at the half despite shooting just 32% and hitting 1 of 8 from 3-point range.